-Sight is, arguably, our most important sense.
+Sight is a complex process.
 More of the brain is dedicated to vision than to hearing, taste, touch, and smell combined.
-In this article, we explain the anatomy of our eyes and how they let us see.
+In this article, we explain the anatomy of the eyes and how they let us see.

-To understand how this amazing feat occurs, we will start with a glimpse at the anatomy of the eye.
+To understand how this happens, we start by looking at the anatomy of the eye.

-Explore the 3D model, using your mouse pad or touchscreen, to understand more about the eye.
+Below is a fully interactive 3D model of the eye.
+Explore the model using your mouse pad or touchscreen to understand more about the eye.

 - refracting tissues that focus light